 As a national-award-winning agency, the Tempe Parks and Recreation Department is committed to creating and connecting the community through people, parks and programs.
 Through the effective management of nearly 1,900 acres of parks and open space, the department organizes hundreds of programs and manages a variety of first-class facilities including two municipally owned 18-hole golf courses, one outdoor pool, an indoor lap and wave pool, four splash playgrounds, two sports complexes, a major league baseball spring training facility and more than 165 miles of on- and off-road bicycle paths.
 Its skilled staff is dedicated to providing quality parks, facilities and services to the residents and visitors of Tempe.

 In the spring, baseball fans get ready to say goodbye to winter blues and hello to spring fever.
-Every March, the Los Angeles Angels of Anaheim come to town for spring training at the recently renovated Tempe Diablo Stadium.
+Every March, the Los Angeles Angels of Anaheim come to town for spring training at Tempe Diablo Stadium.
 Grab your glove and come out to the ballpark for an afternoon of fun and sun.
 The Tempe Diablo Stadium Complex is also available for rent for special events.

 Fans also can enjoy professional sporting events year round at Phoenix Coyotes, Arizona Cardinals, Arizona Diamondbacks, Phoenix Suns and Phoenix Mercury games.